-Economically good paying manufacturing jobs have slumped to just a 10th of previous numbers over the past 30 years.
+Economically good-paying manufacturing jobs have slumped to just a 10th of previous numbers over the past 30 years.

-From an infrastructure management viewpoint this is the hardest situation to manage.
+From an infrastructure management viewpoint, this is the hardest situation to manage.

-With declining population and economy the affordability of infrastructure becomes a huge issue, as is being demonstrated in Flint.
+With a declining population and economy the affordability of infrastructure becomes a huge issue, as is being demonstrated in Flint.